TeamPomf/Yukkuri-Bumper/README.txt

 week, we plan on adding complexity to the arenas, player interactions, and food spawning.
 The fourth week will be spent on finishing touches.
 The fifth week will be spent on polish.

+Controls:
+Player1:
+WASD and F to boost
+Player2:
+Arrow keys and keypad 0 to boost

 REQUIREMENTS:
 Unity 5.XX or later